groupgets/LeptonModule/README.md

 raspberrypi_capture
 --------------
-This is for the raspberry pi
+This is for the raspberry pi,
-you have to enable the spi and i2c ports for this code to work.
+you have to enable the spi and i2c ports first for this code to work.

 1. sudo vi /etc/modules
 2. add # in front of spi-bcm2708 and ic2-dev